 And what of those prophets?
 When Jesus, a Jew, was asked, “of all the commandments, which is the most important?” he responded:

 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.

 One of the core commandments of Judaism is “Love your neighbor as yourself” (Leviticus 19:18).
 This commandment stands at the center of the central book in the Torah.
 The Talmudic sages Hillel and Rabbi Akiva indicated that this is the central commandment of the Torah.

 Humanity has long known the solution to the pain and suffering of the world because the prophets of religions great and small have spelled it out for us; unfortunately, their guidance has proven no match for the instincts natural selection has imprinted in the minds of killer apes.
-Not even one of the greatest prophets of our Boomer Generation was able to move us beyond our biology when he sang …
+Not even some of the greatest prophets of our Boomer Generation have been able to move us beyond our biology when they wrote …

 In the composite feature image (also shown below), the image on the left is from Smithsonian Magazine and is a photo of a reconstruction of an Australopithecus africanus by © P.Plaily/E.DyP.Plailly/E.Daynès – Reconstruction by Atelier Daynès Paris of a fossil between 2.1 and 2.7 million years old.
 The image of Vladimir Putin on the right is a copyright-free image from pngimg.com.

 No copyright infringement is intended in the use of the images in this post, nor is there an intent on the part of the blogger to monetize the use of the featured images.